EnigmaCurry/quake-dev/README.md

 ## Source files

-The map source files are organized in the `games` directory.
+All of the map source files are organized in the `games` directory.

 The files in the `games/id1` directory are copies of the original quake levels ([open sourced by John Romero in